edgedb/edgedb/docs/reference/environment.rst

 EDGEDB_SERVER_BIND_ADDRESS
 ..........................

-Specifies the network interface on which EdgeDB will listen.
+Specifies the network interface on which Gel will listen.

 Maps directly to the ``edgedb-server`` flag ``--bind-address``.
 The ``*_FILE`` and ``*_ENV`` variants are also supported.